-Connection type Direct JDBC connection Connect via a datasource (configured externally in an application server) Driver class name com.microsoft.sqlserver.jdbc.SQLServerDriver The class name of the database driver.
-Ensure that this class is in your class path.
-Database URI jdbc:sqlserver://localhost:1433;databaseName= <insert_database></insert_database> The URL to access the database.
-User name The username to access the database.
-Password Enter the password if the database configuration requires it.
+ass path. ase> ase> Connection type Direct JDBC connection ase> Connect via a datasource (configured externally in an application server) ase> Driver class name com.microsoft.sqlserver.jdbc.SQLServerDriver The class name of the database driver.
+Ensure that this class is in your class path. e database.
+Database URL jdbc:sqlserver://localhost:1433;databaseName= <insert_database></insert_database> e database.
+The URL to access the database. e database.
+User name e database.
+The username to access the database. e database.
+Password e database.
+Enter the password if the database configuration requires it. e database.
 Overwrite existing data If you wish Bamboo to overwrite any existing tables that may exist in the database.